 We’ve covered what happens to a serpentine belt-driven coolant pump vehicle.
 So you’re up to speed on that one.

 All the systems listed below, are likely driven by the serpentine belt and will affect all vehicles, no matter how your coolant pump is driven.

-Your vehicle likely has power assisted steering, most do today.
-Latest technology cars use electric steering and so initially you won’t be effected by the lack of a serpentine belt.
-I say initially because your serpentine belt also provides voltage to run the power steering, and when that runs out you’ll feel how a non power assisted steering feels – heavy.
+Your vehicle likely has power-assisted steering, most do today.
+Latest technology cars use electric steering and so initially you won’t be affected by the lack of a serpentine belt.
+I say initially because your serpentine belt also provides voltage to run the power steering, and when that runs out you’ll feel how non-power-assisted steering feels – heavy.

-Although electric assisted steering is popular, so to is the traditional hydraulic assisted steering.
+Although electric-assisted steering is popular, so too is traditional hydraulic-assisted steering.
 It employs a pump driven by, you guessed it, the serpentine belt.
-So if your vehicle has hydraulic power steering it will feel heavy with out the belt.
+So if your vehicle has hydraulic power steering it will feel heavy without the belt.

 As your steering is mechanical, it still works and at higher speeds will feel pretty normal, just feels very heavy at slower speeds.

-It’s the alternators job to produce all the energy your vehicle demands (when engine running), it does this in an instant with the aid of computers.
+It’s the job of the alternator to produce all the energy your vehicle demands (when the engine running), it does this in an instant with the aid of computers.